Yoshiiron/Yoshiiron/README.md

 # 💫 About Me:
-💻 I'm currently studying Go and the Gin framework on my journey to becoming a backend developer!<br>⭐️ I enjoy building pet projects, exploring databases, and learning new technologies.
+💻 I'm currently studying Go on my journey to becoming a backend developer!<br>⭐️ I enjoy building pet projects, exploring databases, and learning new technologies.

 ## 🌐 Socials: